 Figure 1: Width (weight) variations in outlines

-Follow these steps to change the outline weight of a shape:
+Follow these steps to change the outline weight of a shape in PowerPoint 2016 for Windows:

 - Open your presentation and select the shape that you want to format.